UT-ADL/autoware_mini_practice/practice_3/README.md

 ##### Validation

 * run `roslaunch autoware_mini_practice_solutions practice_3.launch`
-* place `2D Pose Estimate` and see if the printed-out distance from the path start seems logical.
+* Place `2D Pose Estimate` and see if the printed-out distance from the path start seems logical.

 ## 5. Implement lateral control II